A retired physics professor ground-truths the tanker traffic at Burnaby’s Westridge Terminal.

 Westbridge Marine Terminal in Burnaby

 Why is a professor with two degrees in engineering and physics and doctoral studies at Oxford tracking these tankers?
 “Because,” states Huntley, “initially what the tankers were doing was inconsistent with the rules on the Vancouver Port Authority website.
 Now, Trans Mountain and politicians are telling us things that are not true.”
 For instance, as he notes in a recent report, “The numbers commonly quoted from them are an increase from 5 [tankers] per month to 35 per month, an increase of a factor of seven.
 In the two years before the application, there never were five per month (i.e. 60 per year) as claimed.”
-It’s been more like 1.2
+It was more like 3.4.
+Since the application the rate has varied between a low of 1.2 per month in 2016 and 3.6 in 2018.
+In 2019 (to date) the rate has been 1.0 per month.

 Huntley, who built his career on facts and (amongst other things) helping reconstruct the Earth’s climate through dating sediments using the physics of sand grains, has turned his focus from understanding this planet’s paleoclimate to finding the evidence to protect its future climate.